A SART Exam/Medical evidence collection

 Where to get a SART exam

-In Santa Clara County, medical-legal exams are performed at the Santa Clara Valley Medical Center (SCVMC) in San Jose.
+In Santa Clara County, medical-legal exams are performed by the County of Santa Clara at Stanford Hospital in Palo Alto (as of February 1, 2020) and at the Santa Clara Valley Medical Center (SCVMC) in San Jose.
 Medical-legal exams will be performed at no cost to a victim of sexual or relationship violence.
 A victim does not need to file a report in order to obtain a medical-legal exam; however, hospitals are required to notify the police if a physical injury has been sustained, so the hospital will notify the police agency that has jurisdictional responsibility where the assault took place.
 Victims have the option to speak with the police or not.
 The ability to have a medical-legal exam performed is not dependent upon speaking with the police or filing a police report.

-If a victim needs assistance traveling to the SCVMC, a University staff person or a member of DPS will provide assistance.
+If a victim needs assistance traveling to a SART exam, a University staff person or a member of DPS will provide assistance.

 For assistance in receiving a medical-legal exam, contact: